learningequality/studio/docs/add_content.rst

 Channel Topic Tree
 ******************

-Inside each content channel the individual learning resources (exercises, videos, audio or document files) are organized in groups of related resources in a structure called a channel topic tree, similar to how files are organized in folders on a computer.
+Inside each content channel the individual learning resources (exercises, videos, audio or document files) are organized in groups of related resources in a structure called a **channel topic tree**, similar to how files are organized in folders on a computer.

 Think of the topics as folders that can contain other sub-folders (sub-topics) or files (learning resources) directly.
 A folder in the topic tree can contain both individual resources and sub-folders.